thelabuzov/100-days-of-code/log.md

 **Today's Progress**: I practiced development skills and was looking for the design of an online store, in general today was an unproductive day.

-**Thoughts**: I didn’t think that the autumn aggravation would affect my productivity so much.
-I think it’s worth getting motivated, be better tomorrow.
+**Thoughts**: I didn’t think that the autumn aggravation would affect my productivity so much, think it’s worth getting motivated.